mysteriumnetwork/documentation/content/node-runners/setup/avado.md

 Your [AVADO Box](https://ava.do/earn-crypto) is top-notch hardware and has a powerful CPU, huge RAM, ample Disk space, Internet access, and more.
 All these features of your Box allow you to earn cryptocurrency.
 We call utilizing these features, "Smart Mining"!

-**You can rent out your processing Power, or your storage, or even your bandwidth.**
+**You can rent out your processing power, or your storage, or even your bandwidth.**

 The first Smart Mining Application that we want to share with you is called Mysterium Network.
-By selecting the Mysterium Network package from the AVADO DAppstore, you can rent out your bandwidth and earn up to 50 USD worth of Ether every month.
+By selecting the Mysterium Network package from the AVADO DAppstore, you can rent out your bandwidth and earn up to 130 MYST every month.
 Mysterium Network has created a VPN for private internet access, and it is all peer to peer.
 Why use a VPN?
 Simply because information should be available to anyone and Firewalls, geo-blocks and censorship erode democracy and freedom of expression.

-"You help the internet to be great again and deserve the name World Wide Web."
+*"You help the internet to be great again and deserve the name World Wide Web."

 By opening your AVADO Box as a secure VPN connection, people in certain countries that buy VPN services from Mysterium Network can gain access to Wikipedia, as an example.